Introduction to Hedge Funds Strategies

 On a daily basis, you will see hedge fund managers in the top financial media such as CNBC and Bloomberg.
 These are hedge fund managers who use the traditional trading strategies such as activist investing, and long/short theories.

-As someone who has been involved in the financial markets for a few years, We have only watched a few interviews with the quant strategists.
+But We have only watched a few interviews with the quant strategists.
 This is partly because most of these hedge fund managers don’t care about the performance of the economy as shown below.

 #3 – Power of Early Adoption